How Can We Help?

 Standard criteria include:

-• Can the FSP pre-finance the cash grants value?
+- Can the pre-finance the cash grants value?

-standard contract for FSP has been designed by the ICRC.
+A standard contract for FSP has been designed by the .
 It will require adapting to the contracting organisation’s specific requirements.

 For a voucher programme, retailers need to be contracted as service providers and all usual contracting requirements should be followed.
 A tip sheet for voucher programmes is available from the Cash Hub.
 A standard template for voucher printing services is also available from the Cash Hub under the Procurement tools and templates section.